wpspring/WPspring-Remove-Gravity-Forms-License-Notice/readme.md

 ## Description

-This plugin makes it easy to remove the Gravity Forms license notice from the WP Admin header and WordPress Admin plugins page.
+This plugin makes it easy to remove the Gravity Forms license notices from the WP Admin plugins page.

 ## Installation